-Bus Suspension - The student is suspended from all school buses for a specified period of time by the local school administrator.
+Bus Suspension - The local school administrator suspends the student from all school buses for a specified period.
 The student is expected to attend school, but the parents are responsible for providing transportation to school.

-Detention - Student attends a work/study session outside of regular school hours.
+Detention - Student attends a work/study session outside regular school hours.
 Student arranges for transportation.

-Expulsion-Expelled from all public school property and activities or events for a period of time.
-Only tribunal waiver, tribunal or action of the Board of Education takes this action.
-The student may be expelled for an accumulation of offenses, as well as a major offense.
-During the term of expulsion, the student is not allowed on the school campus or at any school activity or school sponsored event for Ben Hill County Schools or any other Georgia public school.
+Expulsion - Expelled from all public school property and activities or events for a period of time.
+Only tribunal waiver, tribunal, or action of the Board of Education takes this action.
+The student may be expelled for an accumulation of offenses and a major offense.
+During the term of expulsion, the student is not allowed on the school campus or at any school activity or school-sponsored event for Ben Hill County Schools or any other Georgia public school.

-Students might be:
+Students might be